Marshall Robinson, Ph.D.

 Dr. Robinson has been in the field of mental health for over twenty years.
 He has worked extensively with people who are grappling with medical diagnoses, PTSD, trauma, depression, anxiety, and major life changes.

 Dr. Robinson earned his undergraduate degree, with Honors, from Brown University.
-He also earned a Master's Degree in Professional Writing from the University of Southern California, and then a second Master's Degree and a Doctorate in Clinical Psychology from the University of Rhode Island.
+He also earned a Master's Degree in Professional Writing from the University of Southern California.
+He has Master's Degree and a Doctorate in Clinical Psychology from the University of Rhode Island.

 He trained at a Harvard Medical School/VA program in Boston, and completed his Postdoctoral year in a private Pediatric Neuropsychology clinic.
 Dr. Robinson had a successful psychology practice in Providence, RI and was for one year a Clinical Instructor at the Warren Alpert School of Medicine at Brown University,